-Chemicals are more harmful than ladybugs, so resist the urge to treat your lawn or yard with a pesticide to get rid of ladybugs.
+Chemicals are more harmful than ladybugs, so resist the urge to treat your lawn or yard with pesticides.

-Similarly, some ladybug species can fend off harmful pathogens, thanks to their robust immune systems.
+Similarly, some ladybug species can fend off harmful pathogens due to their robust immune systems.
 Once exposed to chemicals, they release antibacterial peptides that reduce the effects.